Interview by Didrik Søderlind

 Ingvild Eiring makes her living as a costume designer and stylist in the Norwegian film industry.
 In her spare time she creates dioramas where mice face their nightmares.

-“A few years ago I visited the curiosity shop Loved to Death in San Francisco,” Ingvild says, describing the genesis of her creations.
+“In 2011 I visited the curiosity shop Loved to Death in San Francisco,” Ingvild says, describing the genesis of her creations.
 “The shop had an exhibition of dioramas made with taxidermied animals.
 I’ve always been fond of this style of diorama from the Victorian era, but seeing these done in the present made a huge impression on me, and made me want to try my hand at it too”.

-“My main influences are the Beatrix Potter books I’ve loved since childhood, and the horror films I came to love as an adult.
+“One of the things that have influenced me are the Beatrix Potter books I’ve loved since childhood, and the horror films I came to love as an adult.
 The diorama work is also an outlet for my long-time interest in Victorian aesthetics,” Ingvild explains, sitting in front of shelves crammed full of horror books, comics and films.

 The choice to populate her “Penny Dreadful”-inspired world with mice was a logical one for Ingvild, who has had a dozen rats as pets through the years and is intimately familiar with rodents.